Newfies/Disboot/README.md

 ### How To Setup?
  For now, this project will require you to setup this on your own to self host.

- 1. Run
+ 1. Run the following in your terminal
     ```
     git clone https://github.com/Newfies/Disboot.gitz
     ```
- You can also download this GitHub repo by going to Code > Download ZIP
+ > You can also download this GitHub repo by going to Code > Download ZIP